zhukaizhen/zhukaizhen.github.io/_pages/about.md

 # 🔥 News
 - 2026.06: Our paper **A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control** accepted by **IEEE TPAMI**!🎉🎉
+- 2026.06: Our Team win the **Champion, Rapid U2200, FIDE World Team Rapid and Blitz Chess Championships 2026**!🎉🎉
 - 2026.05: Our paper **Diffusion Bridge or Flow Matching?
 A Unifying Framework and Comparative Analysis** accepted by **ICML 2026** as a **Poster**!🎉🎉
 - 2026.05: Our paper **Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation** accepted by **ICML 2026** as a **Poster**!🎉🎉
 - 2025.05: Our paper **UniDB: A Unified Diffusion Bridge Framework via Stochastic Optimal Control** accepted by **ICML 2025** as a **Spotlight**!🎉🎉